 What is a Social Security medical assessment?

-Medical assessments are appointments in our Social Security office with one or two specially trained doctors.
+Medical assessments are appointments in our Customer and Local Services office with one or two specially trained doctors.
 These doctors have experience in assessing the effect of illness and disability on your everyday life.

 You may be asked to attend a medical assessment if you’ve applied for (or are claiming) a Social Security benefit or an impairment component of Income Support.
 This includes:

 - Income Support (only if you are claiming an impairment component)

 - Home Carer’s Allowance (person being cared for will attend medical assessment)